Emergency dentist services

 If the tooth cannot be replaced in the mouth, keep it in a cup of milk or your saliva on the way to the dentist and give it to our friendly staff as soon as you arrive.
 This will help preserve it and give us the best chance for saving the tooth.

-For many people, the first sign of an urgent dental health problem is experiencing great pain in a tooth or the soft tissues of the mouth.
-Management before your appointment might include using an over-the-counter painkiller or a cold compress, depending on the source of the pain.
-Always ask our friendly professionals at the office for suggestions when you call.
+For many people, the first sign of an urgent dental health problem is experiencing great pain in a tooth or the soft tissues.
+Management before your appointment might include using pain medication or a cold compress, depending on the source of the pain.
+Always ask our friendly professionals at the office for pain relief suggestions when you call.

 Bleeding gums can be the first sign of early periodontal disease.
 If you notice minor bleeding when you brush or floss, make sure that you’re not brushing too hard and let your dental hygienist know at your next appointment to see what he or she says.
 If the bleeding is severe, however, it is best to get help right away.